sharathadavanne/seld-dcase2019/README.md

 ## License

-This repository is licensed under the TUT License - see the [LICENSE](LICENSE.md) file for details
+This repository is licensed under the TAU License - see the [LICENSE](LICENSE.md) file for details

 ## Acknowledgments